JetBrains/inspection-plugin/README.md

 In this example inspections will be taken from IDEA CE version 2017.2.6.
 Plugin works at least with IDEA CE versions 2017.2, 2017.2.x, 2017.3, 2017.3.x, 2018.1.
 (last three supported by inspection plugin 0.1.4 or later).
+2018.2 eap also should work.
+If you have multi-platform or Kotlin JS project, please use IDEA CE 2017.3 or later.

 And the last necessary thing is configuration file, which is located (by default) in file `config/inspections/inspections.xml`.